Some index formulae on the moduli space of stable parabolic vector bundles: Families of -operators over the moduli space

 as Hermitian vector bundles.
 From the point of view of representation theory, the existence of a universal parabolic stable vector bundle is equivalent to the existence of a smooth section for the smooth principal $\PU(k)$-bundle

+where we recall $\hom(\Gamma,\U(k))^{0}$ is the space of irreducible admissible representations $\Gamma\to \U(k)$ for the prescribed weights and multiplicities with $\U(k)$ acting on this space by conjugation.
 According to (\cite{Boden-Yokogawa}, Proposition 3.2), a universal parabolic stable vector bundle exists for a generic weight system.
 From deformation theory, we know also that for $[\rho]\in \cN$, there exists a small neighborhood $\cU\subset \cN$ of $[\rho]$ such that there exists a universal parabolic stable vector bundle on $\Sigma\times \cU$.
 From now on, we will assume either that the moduli space $\cN$ admits a universal parabolic vector bundle $E\to \Sigma\times \cN$ or else, that we restrict $\cN$ to an open set $\cU$ admitting a universal parabolic stable vector bundle.
 Let

 be a smooth section and consider the induced universal parabolic vector bundle $E\to \Sigma\times \cN$ such that

 On each fibre $\pi^{-1}([\rho])$ of the holomorphic fibration $\pi: \Sigma\times \cN\to \cN$, consider the operators $\db_{E_{\sigma([\rho])}}$ and $\db_{\cE_{\sigma([\rho])}}$.
 They combine to give families of $\db$ $\hc$-operators